abishekarun/Face-Generation/README.md

 In this project, we try to train a GAN for face generation from mnist and celebA dataset.This project was done as part of Neural Network Foundations Nanodegree program at Udacity.

-The Jupyter notebook with final seq2seq model can be found [here](https://nbviewer.jupyter.org/github/abishekarun/Face-Generation/blob/master/face_generation.ipynb).
+The Jupyter notebook with final GAN model can be found [here](https://nbviewer.jupyter.org/github/abishekarun/Face-Generation/blob/master/face_generation.ipynb).

 The resources that helped me are: